-Measurable: We will re-optimize the 10 best blogs to make it better and aim for at least 15 high-quality backlinks to them.
+Measurable: We will re-optimize the ten best blogs to make them better and aim for at least 15 high-quality backlinks to them.

 Achievable: Getting backlinks may take time.
-After re-optimizing the 10 blogs in 15 days, at least 100 websites should be approached for backlinking in order to achieve the goal.
+After re-optimizing the ten blogs in 15 days, we should approach at least 100 new websites for back linking to achieve the goal.

 Relevant: Blog traffic will let potential customers know about our customers.
 This plan is the best way to increase product sales.

-Timely: We have three months to achieve the goal which will help the business growth in the next financial quarter.
+Timely: We have three months to achieve the goal, which will help the business grow in the next financial quarter.

 Specific: We have to deliver customer support with an 80%+ Satisfied/Very Satisfied customer satisfaction rate by the end of March.

-Measurable: After every one month, we will measure objectively, whether or not we can achieve the target.
+Measurable: After every month, we will objectively measure whether we can achieve the target.

-Achievable: With an improvement in the customer experience, it is achievable.
+Achievable: With an improvement in the customer experience, it is feasible.

 Relevant: As long as customers stay satisfied, they will prefer buying our goods.
 Thus, it will help in promoting customer retention in the long run.

-Timely: We set a period of four months time frame to attain this goal.
+Timely: We set four months time frame to attain this goal.

-Specific: In order to meet the increasing demands of our services, we set the goal of increasing our employees' headcount from 1500-1900 in 1 year.
+Specific: To meet the increasing demands of our services, we aim to increase our employees' headcount from 1500-1900 in 1 year.

-Measurable: Fast forward 6 months, we aim to take in at least 250 people.
+Measurable: Fast forward six months, we aim to take in at least 250 new people.

-Achievable: Just like the previous years, we can receive thousands of applications, by using a systematic process for employee recruitment.
+Achievable: Like the previous years, we can receive thousands of applications using a systematic process for employee recruitment.
 Only the right candidate pool can contribute to the needs of the organization.
-Here, the selection is the real challenge.
+Here, selection is the real challenge.

 Relevant: It goes with our goal of overall increased revenue for the year, which demands at least 50% more return per employee.